For a printable .pdf version of the following guidelines, click here: Temporary Food Guidelines.

 - Condiments must be provided in individual packaged or approved dispensers.

-- Cover all foods to protect from contamination.
+- Cover all foods to protect them from contamination.

 - Use utensils and scoops with handles for dispensing food and ice.